-The NIR liver work from Mainz that was presented at DDW has now been prepared for journal publication and presently being submitted by Martin Goetz.
-Although the blue laser Liver imaging has already been published, the results were marginal.
-The NIR work addressed nicely the limitations experienced with the blue system and the ability to predict histology was strong, as well as suggesting a possible improvement in yield from biopsy.
-This publication would hence also be expected to stimulate real interest in the rigid probe for this potential clinical application.
+The liver work conducted by Mainz using Near Infrared laser (NIR) was presented at DDW.
+This has now been prepared for journal publication and is presently being submitted by Dr Martin Goetz.
+Although the blue laser liver imaging has already been published, the results were marginal.
+The NIR work elegantly addressed the limitations experienced with the blue system and the ability to predict histology was strong, as well as suggesting a possible improvement in yield from biopsy.
+This publication is also expected to stimulate real interest in the rigid probe for this potential clinical application.